Tiger kills zookeeper in apparent 'freak accident'

 - "At no point was public safety affected in any way," zoo says in Facebook post

-(CNN)A tiger killed a zookeeper in an enclosure at Hamerton Zoo Park in the hamlet of Steeple Gidding, near Cambridge, United Kingdom, on Monday morning, according to a post on the Cambridgeshire Constabulary's Facebook page.
+(CNN)A tiger killed a zookeeper in an enclosure at Hamerton Zoo Park in the hamlet of Steeple Gidding, near Cambridge, United Kingdom, according to the Cambridgeshire Constabulary's Facebook page.

-The zoo said in a Facebook post that the zookeeper's death "appears to have been a freak accident."
+The zoo said in a Facebook post that the keeper's death on Monday "appears to have been a freak accident."
 A full investigation is underway, the zoo said.

 "At no point during the incident did any animals escape their enclosures, and at no point was public safety affected in any way," the Facebook post said.
 "We are sorry but our staff are too distressed to speak directly to the media, as one of our colleagues was killed at Hamerton Zoo Park this morning."